Joplin Regional Airport: Historical airline service

-Mesa Airlines October 5, 2006 through 2007 to Dallas/Fort Worth.
+Mesa Airlines: October 5, 2006 through 2007 to Dallas/Fort Worth.

-Great Lakes Airlines 2008 through February 10, 2011 to Kansas City.
+Great Lakes Airlines: 2008 through February 10, 2011 to Kansas City.

-American Eagle February 11, 2011 through May 31, 2021 to Dallas/Fort Worth.
+American Eagle: February 11, 2011 through May 31, 2021 to Dallas/Fort Worth.
 Flights to Chicago-O'Hare began on June 6, 2019 and were operated by Executive Airlines, American Eagle Airlines, Envoy Air, ExpressJet, Mesa Airlines, and SkyWest Airlines.
 American Eagle first began service with 64-passenger ATR-72 prop aircraft then upgraded with Regional Jets in 2012.
 All American Eagle service ended due to a significant drop in traffic caused by the Covid-19 pandemic.

-United Express June 1, 2021 - current to Denver, Chicago-O'Hare, and Houston Intercontinental.
+United Express: June 1, 2021 - present to Denver, Chicago-O'Hare, and Houston Intercontinental.
 The Houston flights were dropped in late 2021.

-Joplin had operated under the Essential Air Service program but graduated from the program in the 2010's after passenger traffic greatly increased with the American Eagle regional jet service.
-Joplin then returned to the EAS program after traffic dropped significantly with the Covid-19 pandemic in 2020.
+Joplin had operated under the Essential Air Service program but graduated from the program in the 2010s after passenger traffic greatly increased with the American Eagle regional jet service.
+Joplin then returned to the EAS program after traffic dropped significantly with the COVID-19 pandemic in 2020.

-On March 10, 2022, the current provider, SkyWest Airlines dba United Express filed to withdraw service to Joplin and 28 other cities served under the EAS program citing a shortage of pilots.
+On March 10, 2022, the current provider, SkyWest Airlines dba United Express, filed to withdraw service to Joplin and 28 other cities served under the EAS program, citing a shortage of pilots.

 Facilities

 The airport covers 970 acre at an elevation of 978 ft.
-It has two asphalt runways: 13/31 is 6,501 by 150 feet (1,982 × 46 m) and 18/36 is 6,501 by 100 feet (1,982 × 30 m).
+It has two runways: 13/31 is 6,501 by 150 feet (1,982 × 46 m) asphalt runway and 18/36 is 6,502 by 100 feet (1,982 × 30 m) concrete runway.